 View and play back both live and completed recordings with tagged events listed in the right pane.
 For more information, see the View recordings section in this article.

-Internet Explorer and Microsoft Edge are not supported.
+Internet Explorer, Google Chrome, and Firefox are supported.

 Enable the web player

 To enable the web player, start a Windows command prompt and run the <Session Recording Server installation path>\Bin\TestPolicyAdmin.exe -enablewebplayer command.